mshsstemclub/mshsstemclub.github.io/BuildingTransitorCircuitsPart2.md

 This project students worked together to build transitor circuits.
 Each group of students wer given a kit with a bread board, capacitors, resistors, transistors, a battery pack, and LED.
-Students tried a different project with circuits in the second week in this area.
+Students tried a different project with circuits in the second week in this activity.

 ![](images/STEMClubProjectWeek10B.jpeg)